 Robert C. Allen

-Robert C. Allen, the James Logan Godfrey Distinguished Professor of American Studies, is now in his thirty-third year at the University of North Carolina, Chapel Hill.
-He has written award-winning books on burlesque and soap operas, and edited widely-adopted teaching anthologies on media criticism and television studies.
+Robert C. Allen, the James Logan Godfrey Distinguished Professor of American Studies, has written award-winning books on burlesque and soap operas, and edited widely-adopted teaching anthologies on media criticism and television studies.
 Robert’s first digital project, “Going to the Show,” developed in collaboration with UNC Libraries’ “Documenting the American South” and supported by a National Endowment for the Humanities Digital Humanities Fellowship, launched in 2009.
 “Going to the Show” was awarded the 2011 Rosenzweig Prize for Innovation in Digital History by the American Historical Association.
 In 2009 he received the first Felix Harvey Award to Advance Institutional Priorities at UNC to support the development of a second collaborative digital project with UNC Libraries, “Main Street, Carolina,” which also received support from an NEH Digital Start-Up Grant.
-Robert regularly teaches a graduate seminar in American Studies on digital humanities/digital history, and his undergraduate course, “Main Street, Carolina,” encourages the production and use of digital discovery/learning tools to illuminate the history of urban space in the American South.
+Robert regularly teaches graduate and undergraduate courses in American Studies on digital humanities/digital history.
 In 2011 he received the Tanner Award for Excellence in Undergraduate Teaching.
 He has worked on both digital and analog projects with cultural heritage organizations across North Carolina, and was the historical advisor for “Standing on a Box: Lewis Hine’s National Child Labor Committee Photographs, 1908,” which received the 2011 Award for Excellence in the Public Humanities from the North Carolina Humanities Council.